jonesd/docker-presentation/slides.md

 + So far we have decomposed our runtime environment into multiple containers, then reassembled using orchestration
 + Why not just stick to a single virtual machine?
 + Container isolation and the docker API opens the door for more options on the host
-+ Multiple applicationszversions on the same host to improve hardware utilization
++ Multiple applications/versions on the same host to improve hardware utilization
  + Front the machine with an HTTP proxy to direct network traffic to appropriate containers (jwilder/nginx-proxy)
 + Provide shared services across all containers running on the host using docker API
  + Collect logs and ship them to a central logging repository (digitalwonderland/logstash-forwarder)